-This info is available in Global settings > Billing & Subscription > Account Statement section next to the “Paid through” heading.
+This info is available in the Main menu > Billing & Subscription > Account Statement section next to the “Paid through” heading.

-Take care to downgrade to the Free service plan before the date on which your subscription is to be extended automatically.
-Check the date at Global settings > Billing & Subscription > Account Statement (see the “Paid through” line).
+Take care to downgrade to the Read-only service plan before the date on which your subscription is to be extended automatically.
+Check the date at Main menu > Billing & Subscription > Account Statement (see the “Paid through” line).

-If you miss this, contact our Support Team.
+If you miss this date, contact our Support Team.

 With White Label, your collaborators will logon to your own domain or sub-domain and NOT online.webceo.com.